DocKDE/pdbman/README.md

 ```

 In general it is a good idea to keep checking your progress in case of unanticipated behaviour.
 Next, we build a QM region.
-We have to decide on residues to include here which is usually done via inspection of the active site with some graphical program.
-Once you decide what to include you can use `pdbman` to apply it to your PDB file in a few commands.
+We have to decide on residues to include here which is usually
+done via inspection of the active site with some graphical program.
+Once you decide what
+to include you can use `pdbman` to apply it to your PDB file in a few commands.

-In this case, we have a mononuclear Cu center, surrounded by several amino acids, a hydrogen peroxide and a polysaccharide.
-We determined by hand the IDs of the residues to include but in case we forget a number, we can use `pdbman` to query for it like so:
+In this case, we have a mononuclear Cu center, surrounded by several amino acids, a
+hydrogen peroxide and a polysaccharide.
+We determined by hand the IDs of the residues
+to include but in case we forget a number, we can use `pdbman` to query for it like so:

 ```
-pdbman> Q -rl HIS
+pdbman> Q resn HIS
 ```

-This searches for all occurences of the residue name 'HIS' (input is case-insensitive) including the atoms in the residues.
+This searches for all occurences of the residue name 'HIS' (input is case-insensitive)
+including the atoms in the residues.

 In order to finally build our QM region we first add a couple of residues with all atoms:

 ```
-pdbman> A -rql 1,171,460,203,204
+pdbman> A -q resid 1,171,460,203,204
 ```

-Since we only want the sidechains of some of the amino acids, we can choose to only add those:
+Since we only want the sidechains of some of the amino acids, we can choose to only
+add those:

 ```
-pdbman> A -rqdl 85,87,160
+pdbman> A -qd resid 85,87,160
 ```

-Note that in the case of GLY no atoms will be added to the chosen region, if the `--sidechain`/`-d` flag is given.
+Note that in the case of GLY no atoms will be added to the chosen region, if the
+`--sidechain`/`-d` flag is given.

-If we now want to make some more granular changes to the QM region we can add or remove specific atoms.
+If we now want to make some more granular changes to the QM region we can add or
+remove specific atoms.
 First we query for their IDs:

 ```
-pdbman> Q -rl 1
+pdbman> Q resid 1

                     |                 HE1
                   H-N             __  /